kiwix/kiwix-js-pwa/scripts/Kiwix_JS_Wikivoyage_Release_Body.md

 * It supports dark mode, and opening different navigable windows by right-clicking or ctrl-clicking a link (see Configuration);
 * You can print by pressing Ctrl-P or using the print icon.
 If local printers are not available (after clicking on More options...) then print to PDF and use another app to print;
 * You can open a new browsable window by right-clicking, middle-clicking or ctrl-clicking an article link (not available in every mode, see option in Configuration);
 * In title search, you can use wildcards `.*` or `.+` (this works best if you start the search with a normal alphanumeric string).
 You can include a more complex regular expression by enclosing it within `(?:my_regular_expression)`.
-See Configuration -> About for more details and limitations.
+See Configuration -> About for more details and limitations;
+* You can search for any file in a ZIM by prefixing the namespace, e.g. `I/isaac.*newton` for images of Isaac Newton (or in no-namespace ZIMs `C/isaac.*newton.*webp`).

 ### Known Issues